Tariq-SOF/W6-D4-HW/README.md

 # My projects

-To access the website, click on the following:[website](https://tariq-sof.github.io/W6-D4-HW/)
+To access the website, click on the following:  [website](https://tariq-sof.github.io/W6-D4-HW/)

 ## License